 In the best case scenario, you will consolidate your debt with a lower interest rate.

-Flexibility is a major benefit of debt consolidation.
 It can be tailored to meet your needs precisely.
 One of the easiest ways to consolidate debt is to use a 0% interest credit card.
 By transferring the outstanding balances on all of your other cards to this one, you will automatically eliminate the interest payments.
 You will have to pay back only what you owe at the current moment.
-In order to use this consolidation strategy effectively, you need to plan things so that you can pay back the total outstanding amount before the 0% interest period ends.
+In order to use this debt consolidation strategy effectively, you need to plan things so that you can pay back the total outstanding amount before the 0% interest period ends.

 The other most widely used strategy involves taking out a debt consolidation loan secured with the equity which you have in your home.
 You can top up your existing home loan by transferring the balances from all of your unsecured debt accounts.